All of the Six Flags Locations in the US | Easily Explained

 13. Six Flags America - Largo, Maryland

-This massive 523 acre park showcases 54 total attractions and 6 themed areas, most famously Gotham City.
+This massive 523 acre Six Flags America park showcases 54 total attractions and 6 themed areas, with most notably having the fan-favorite Gotham City area.

 Additionally, parts of the ride will be over the water as well, providing an amazing view for riders.